 Rust in real life is all different shades of brown and oranges.
 To try and add a bit of variety air brush on spots of lighter brown, and then Orange/brown onto random areas of the model.
 The idea is that the chips have a natural variation in colouring.
 Most of this brown will obviously be covered up by the final armour colour so don’t worry about getting it perfect.

 Once dry apply a coat of matte varnish.
 Leave it to dry (or help it along with the Mrs’ hair dryer)

 Finish painting the model as you would usually.
-For the carapace, I just hit with grey using the AB at a slight angle to catch the main flat peices but avoid the angled sides.
+For the carapace, I painted black and then just hit with grey using the AB at a slight angle to catch the main flat peices but avoid the angled sides.
 That explanation made perfect sense in my head – but hey, this is a chipping tutorial not an Air Brushing one 😀

 I wasn’t fussed about spending too long on gradients of black/grey as there will be a dirty great big yellow strip down the middle.

 If you aren’t doing any futher patterns or masking off, then you can lightly remove the dried fluid using a soft tip or blu-tac once the model is dry.
 Be rarely careful if you do use blu-tac not to rub too hard – it will transfer paint!